Washington Report on Middle East Affairs, August 2008, pages 32-33

 On March 8, 2004 Finberg also registered “Israel’s Best Friend” (IBF) with the Colorado secretary of state’s office as a non-profit corporation, listing his law firm as the registered agent.
 A May 20, 2007 posting by “Yekutiel” under the heading http://israelsbestfriend.org on the Web site Kahane.org—designated an alias of the banned foreign terrorist organizations (FTOs) Kach and Kahane Chai by the U.S. State Department—explains that “At one time we went by name Gedud HaIvry and IBF...now we call ourselves the Israel Canine Unit or Dogs for Israel’s Defense...”

 Gedud HaIvry is Hebrew for “Jewish Legion”—also listed by the State Department as an alias of Kach and Kahane Chai.
-The State Department list includes The Judean Legion, Jewish Legion and Kahane.org, as well as numerous other aliases (see November 2007 Washington Report, p.
+The State Department list includes The Judean Legion, Jewish Legion and Kahane.org, as well as numerous other aliases (see November 2007 Washington Report on Middle East Affairs, p.
 31).
 The Jewish Legion is headed by Mike “Yekutiel” Guzofsky, former CEO of Kahane Chai.

 Nor did Finberg stop with Israel’s Best Friend.
 In 2005, in the wake of the Israeli government’s unilateral removal of Jewish settlers from the Gaza Strip, Finberg registered two other nonprofit groups with the Colorado secretary of state: Revava and Hameir L’David, associated with former Kahane Chai activist David HaIvry (aka David Axelrod).
 The filings for Revava and Hameir L’David state that their business is to “receive donations.”
 Both groups are registered as “trade names” of B’Nai Elim, another nonprofit founded by Finberg, who served as its “international chairman.”
 Finberg also served a stint as “international chairman” of a revival of Rabbi Meir Kahane’s Jewish Defense League, also registered (in August 2004) as a nonprofit with the Colorado secretary of state, but now delinquent.